-The firm has served as counsel in many individual and class actions that have resulted in victories, settlements and important legal precedents.
-Some of the firm's significant representations are as follows:
+We have served as counsel in many individual and class actions that have resulted in victories, settlements and important legal precedents.
+Here is just a sample:

 Browne Sanders v.
 Madison Square Garden, Isiah Thomas, and James Dolan